natenho/Mockaco/README.md

 The template code and generation will run for each request.

-No context is passed to the template processor at startup, so it's a good practice to script considering that the context (request/response) variables may be null or empty.
+It's possible to access request data within the response template.
+In the same way, response data can be used within the callback request template.

 The scripts are compiled and executed via [Roslyn](https://github.com/dotnet/roslyn/wiki/Scripting-API-Samples).